Philippines for the |

-Behind this gruesome sport, however, is an all consuming male-oriented pastime fueled by a passion that often transcends into a form of common man's grail or a quasi-religion.
 It has been called a "national sport" – a designation that easily draws divisive argument.
-But, it is the "national pastime" – a sphere of activity where class lines blur, a game enjoyed with equal fervor by both the rich and the masa.
+But, it is a "national pastime" – a sphere of activity where class lines blur, a game enjoyed with equal fervor by both the rich and the masa.
 Parity, however, is more imagined than real.
 The moneyed aficionados are usually involved with expensive brood cocks of pedigree lineage bred for "fastest kill" and trained for big money derby events, with a variety of breed-names as descriptive as: lemon, radio, white kelso, Madigan Grey, McClean, roundhead, claret, or sweater.
 In contrast, much of the rural-provincial folk are involved with training and conditioning their low-pedigreed mestizo cocks, usually for hack fights.
 For the rich, it is the "sport of kings" – of nerve and verve, macho and ego, and the tens-of-thousands of pesos or even millions won or lost with a shrug.
-And for the masa, a sport of dreamers, where they can pit their lowly-rural-bred against a burgis cock, betting their meager wages and rainy-day savings, high on a belief that on any day, with the luck of a parry-dodge-and-slash. . . and a prayer. . . his game cock can win.
+And for the masa, a sport of dreamers, pitting their lowly-rural-bred against a burgis cock, betting their meager wages and rainy-day savings, high on a belief that on any day, with the luck of a parry-dodge-and-slash. . . and a prayer. . . his game cock can win.

 The